 Any suspicious areas should be biopsied.
 Incisional or brush biopsy can be done depending on the surgeon's preference.
 Direct laryngoscopy and esophagoscopy are done in all patients with oral cavity cancer to exclude a simultaneous second primary cancer.
 Head and neck CT usually is done and a chest x-ray is done; however, as in most sites in the head and neck, PET/CT has begun to play a larger role in the evaluation of patients with oral cavity cancer.

-If carcinoma of the tongue is localized (no lymph node involvement), 5-yr survival is > 50%.
-For localized carcinoma of the floor of the mouth, 5-yr survival is 65%.
-Lymph node metastasis decreases survival rate by about 50%.
+If carcinoma of the tongue is localized (no lymph node involvement), 5-yr survival is > 75%.
+For localized carcinoma of the floor of the mouth, 5-yr survival is 75%.
+Lymph node metastasis decreases survival rate by about half.
 Metastases reach the regional lymph nodes first and later the lungs.

 For lower lip lesions, 5-yr survival is 90%, and metastases are rare.
 Carcinoma of the upper lip tends to be more aggressive and metastatic.

 Treatment of squamous cell carcinoma of the lip is surgical excision with reconstruction to maximize postoperative function.
 When large areas of the lip exhibit premalignant change, the lip can be surgically shaved, or a laser can remove all affected mucosa.
+Mohs surgery can be used.
 Thereafter, appropriate sunscreen application is recommended.

 The chief risk factors for oral squamous cell carcinoma are heavy smoking and alcohol use.

 Oral cancer is sometimes asymptomatic initially, so oral screening (typically by dental professionals) is useful for early diagnosis.

 Do direct laryngoscopy and esophagoscopy to exclude a simultaneous second primary cancer.

 Once cancer is confirmed, do head and neck CT and a chest x-ray or PET/CT.